JunioCesarFerreira/JWT-Login-Example/README.md

   - Gorilla Mux: Router and dispatcher for building web applications.
   - JWT: JSON Web Token library for authentication.

+## License

+This project is licensed under the MIT License - see file [LICENSE.md](LICENSE.md) for details.

 ---

 This project serves as a demonstration of integrating Vue.js with Golang for user authentication using JWT.
 It can be used as a starting point to build more complex authentication systems or as a learning resource for understanding the interaction between frontend and backend components.